Frankonly/DataMining/README.md

 # DataMining
 This the hub used for a community detection project of summer school in NUS.
-Part of code is provided by professor Kal.
+Part of ipynb code is provided by professor Kal.
 Thanks for professor Leong, professor Kal and other three team members.

 I recorded what we have done every day.